holyzfy/jquery_pagination/README.rst

 	For a fast user experience you should NOT load content via AJAX in this function.
 Instead, pre-load some content pages and switch between them with this function.

+page_index
+    allowing page counting to optionally start at 1.
+Default: 0

 current_page
 	The page that is selected when the pagination is initialized.
 Default: 0